 Bombs: Stay Alert and Stay Safe

-For most of my adult life I lived in Britain.
-On the surface this seems like a safe place to live but for many years there was always the threat of terrorism.
-In England's case it was from the IRA (Irish Republican Army).
-Now the threat comes from other places including 'home grown terrorists'.
-I am not going to speak of politics and the reasons behind the bombs, I am going to help you as an individual stay safe by giving you advice on things to look out for.
+For most of my adult life, I lived in Britain.
+On the surface, this seems like a safe place to live, but there was always the threat of terrorism for many years.
+In England's case, it was from the IRA (Irish Republican Army).
+Now the danger comes from other places, including 'homegrown terrorists'.
+I am not going to speak of politics and the reasons behind the bombs, I will help you as an individual stay safe by giving you advice on things to look out for.

-By being alert and having an action plan, you can carry on your life as normal whilst keeping you and your family safe.
+By being alert and having an action plan, you can carry on your life as normal while keeping yourself and your family safe.

 Bombs in trash cans